zajacn/metagenomics_course_FGCZ/README.md

 ![plot](cluster_location_scshot.png)

 then you are good to go!
 Now you have to follow the following tutorial.
+During the tutorial you will be creating new folders and files.
+Sometimes you want to see what is within your whole directory.
+You can do that by typing 'ls -alt *'
-If you need any help on how to navigate, here is a bash cheet sheet:
+Otherwise if you need any help on how to navigate, here is a bash cheet sheet.
+Using these commands you can enter new directories, open files and exit directories:

 <img src="bashcheetsheet.png" width="300">